petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.5 =
+* RFC: Adds compability with the plugin My Category Order.

 = Version 3.4.2 =
 * Bugfix: Fails to display the Category Group Widget when the widget is to display any group.